daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 - IAM policies
 - Multi-factor authentication

+### Features

+- Enhanced security
+- Centralized management for authentication and authorization
+- Compliance and auditing
+- Least privilege principle

 ## Root user

 When you create an AWS account, you begin with an identity known as the root user.
 Should not be used for everyday tasks.